 American Architecture (ARTHIST 143A, ARTHIST 343A, CEE 32R)

 A historically based understanding of what defines American architecture.
 What makes American architecture American, beginning with indigenous structures of pre-Columbian America.
 Materials, structure, and form in the changing American context.
 How these ideas are being transformed in today's globalized world.

 American Art and Culture, 1528-1910 (ARTHIST 132, ARTHIST 332)

 The visual arts and literature of the U.S. from the beginnings of European exploration to the Civil War.
 Focus is on questions of power and its relation to culture from early Spanish exploration to the rise of the middle classes.
 Cabeza de Vaca, Benjamin Franklin, John Singleton Copley, Phillis Wheatley, Charles Willson Peale, Emerson, Hudson River School, American Genre painters, Melville, Hawthorne and others.

 American Constitutional History from the Civil War to the War on Poverty (HISTORY 155)

-(Same as LAW 7008.)
 This course addresses U.S. constitutional history from the post-Civil War Reconstruction period through the mid-20th century.
 Because of the breadth of the subject matter, the view will necessarily be partial.
 In particular we will take as our focus the way the Constitution has provided a point of political mobilization for social movements challenging economic and social inequality.
-Topics covered include: Civil War Reconstruction and restoration; the rise of corporate capitalism and efforts to constrain it; Progressive Era regulation; the New Deal challenge to federalism...
+Topics covered include: Civil War Reconstruction and restoration; the rise of corporate capitalism and efforts to constrain it; Progressive Era regulation; the New Deal challenge to federalism and the anti-New...